matthiaskoch/Burst-plotter/README.md

 On my 4 core intel i7 mac mini server with 16 GB Ram, a 1 GB plot with 4 threads will take a minute.
 For a 100 GB plot with 4 threads it will take an our an 15 minutes.

-If your plot 100 files with 1 GB, or 1 file with 100 GB, it needs the same time.
+If you plot 100 files with 1 GB, or 1 file with 100 GB, it needs the same time.
 So make small plots.

+# Burst plots in general

+According to my experience, it will be the best to make small partitions with lots of small plots.
+For example a 1 TB hdd should have two partitions.
+Every partition needs only a folder called Burst.
+Inside this folder you need a miningadress.txt file with your Burst Account Number.
+And a folder called plots.
+Here goes the files in, with you created with this app.